cartesi/docs/cartesi-rollups/tutorials/calculator.md

 - `Dockerfile`: Contains configurations to boot a complete Cartesi machine.

-- `README.md`: A markdown file
+- `README.md`: A markdown file.

 - `dapp.py`: A Python file with template backend code that serves as your application's endpoint.

-- `requirements.txt`: The Python dependencies required for your application
+- `requirements.txt`: The Python dependencies required for your application.

 Let’s review the backend code in the `dapp.py` file.